prathamesh-sonpatki/o11y-wiki/README.md

 Root cause analysis (RCA) is the process of finding and analyzing the causes of a problem or an event impacting the value delivery of an application or an organization.
 RCA can find one or more root causes underlying a problem needing to be addressed to solve and prevent the problem from recurring.

+### RUM

+Real User Monitoring (RUM) is the process of collecting data about how real users behave with the system, and it is usually done by mimicking an end user.
+RUM gives insights to the issues that an actual user would face while using the application/system.

 ## S

 ### Span